Install SearXNG in Termux

 pkg install -y git python libxml2 libxslt clang binutils

-Step 4: Clone SearXNG Repository
+Step 4: Clone the SearXNG Repository

 Clone the SearXNG source code into your home directory.